What causes a plumbing problem?

-This is usually located at the front of the house with the water meter, when you have an emergency situation and need a plumbing repair such as dripping faucets/taps, a broken pipe causing floods or leaks that can't wait and you to need to turn off the supply and wait for a plumber to come and do the plumbing repairs, If you can't find it or it doesn't turn off, this could cause major problems for you.
+This is usually located at the front of the house with the water meter when you have an emergency and need a plumbing repair, such as a leaky faucet or a broken pipe causing floods or leaks that can’t wait.
+You need to turn off the supply and wait for a plumber to come and do the plumbing repairs; if you can’t find it or it doesn’t turn off, this could cause significant problems.

-There is a mini isolation tap valve under your vanity that control the supply to the taps.
+A mini isolation tap valve under your vanity controls the tap supply.

-This can be turned off as well if you have problems just at the one fixture, most fixtures would have some sort of isolation to them such as toilets, sinks, hot water systems, washing machines, and dishwashing machines.
+This can be turned off if you have problems just at one fixture; most fixtures would have some isolation, such as toilets, sinks, hot water systems, washing machines, and dishwashing machines.

 What is a plumbing emergency?

-What is considered to be a plumbing emergency and would need an emergency service would be house plumbing problems like blocked drains.
-This can be very common to have a blocked drain and could cause some serve plumbing problems.
+What is considered a plumbing emergency and would need emergency plumbing services would be house plumbing problems like blocked drains.
+It can be very common to have a blocked drain and cause some severe plumbing problems.

-It could flood your house of sewerage or stormwater, it could be unhygienic and need lots of cleaning up.
+It could flood your house with sewerage or stormwater, which could be unclean and need lots of cleaning.

-Some instances when the drains have blocked, the use of plumbing fixtures wouldn't be possible.
+When the drains have been blocked, plumbing fixtures aren’t possible in some instances.
 Severe leaking pipes could also be a plumbing emergency.

-Leaking pipes could flood a house or a back yard very quickly and could damage the structure of a house if not fixed straight away.
-It could damage furniture or any non-water proof items in the home, office or commercials premises.
+Leaking pipes could quickly flood a house or backyard and damage a house’s structure if not fixed immediately.
+It could damage furniture or non-waterproof items in the home, office or commercial premises.

-Low water pressure can also be a common plumbing problem as its an indication that there could be a broken pipe somewhere in there home office or premises, or could be a blockage in the pipework and is not letting sufficient supply to come out of the taps and toilets.
+Low water pressure can also be a common plumbing problem as it indicates that there could be a broken pipe somewhere in their home office or premises or a blockage in the pipework that is not letting sufficient supply come out of the taps and toilets.

-This could be because of the age of the material that the pipes have been installed in.
+This could be because of the age of the material the pipes have been installed in.

-Gas leaks could be considered very dangerous and aren't that common to have but if it was to happen there could be lots of problems that can come with it such as explosions and fires and even little to no oxygen.
+Gas leaks could be considered very dangerous and aren’t that common, but if they were to happen, many problems could come with them, such as explosions, fires, and even little to no oxygen.

-If you are in an enclosed area where the gas leak is greater then the oxygen supply this could be very harmful to anyone around your the home at the time of the leak.
+If you are in an enclosed area where the gas leak is more significant than the oxygen supply, this could be very harmful to anyone around your home at the time of the leak.

 How do you stop plumbing problems?

-The best way to stop plumbing problems from occurring would be to call you local plumber and not to try and fix it yourself.
+The best way to stop plumbing problems would be to call your local plumber and not fix it yourself.

-It is common that the homeowners will try to fix their common plumbing problems themselves and have made the issue even worse.
+The homeowners are expected to try to fix their common plumbing problems themselves, making the issue even worse.